MicrosoftDocs/CordovaDocs/cordovadocs/security/authentication.md

+---
-<properties pageTitle="Authenticating users with Azure Mobile Apps or ADAL"
+title: "Authenticating users with Azure Mobile Apps or ADAL"
-  description="Authenticating users with Azure Mobile Apps or the Active Directory Authentication Library for Cordova." services="" documentationCenter="" authors="clantz" />
+description: "Authenticating users with Azure Mobile Apps or the Active Directory Authentication Library for Cordova."
+author: "clantz"
+---

 # Authenticate users with Azure Mobile Apps or the Active Directory Authentication Library for Cordova
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
 Securing an app often represents a number of tradeoffs and key decisions.
 For the most part you should apply the same [best practices to your code as you do for web apps](https://code.google.com/archive/p/browsersec/wikis/Main.wiki).
 However, given the increased capabilities Cordova apps are afforded, it is important to limit your risk as much as possible.